Varalaru Mukkiyam: Plot

 Back to 2050, Chris Gayle asked Adaikalam how did Karthi ruined his life which he revealed that Karthi exposed his sex tape, therefore he was removed as a politician.
 Adaikalam returned to the carehome and see the much older Karthi.
 Karthi revealed that he is married to Yamuna and has two useless children.
 He also reveals that he keeps in contact with Jamuna who is married and moved to Dubai.

 Production

 The film was tentatively titled Jiiva37.
 On 4 January 2022, the film's official title was unveiled as Varalaru Mukkiyam.
 Post-production of the film worked in progress on 4 January 2022.

 Music

 Shaan Rahman composed the soundtrack and background score of the film while collaborating with actor Jiiva and director Santhosh Rajan for the first time.
+The audio rights were acquired by Saregama.
 The first single "Pothi Pothi Valatha Pulla" was released on 10 June 2022.
-The audio rights were acquired by Saregama.
 The second single "Mallu Girl" was released on 8 July 2022.
 The third single "Vela Kedachiruchu" was released on 5 August 2022.
 The fourth single titled "Suthura Boomi" was released on 30 November 2022.